arokettu/php-uuid/docs/uuid.rst

 Variant 1 versions described in the `RFC 4122`_ and in the `update draft <RFC 4122 draft_>`__.

-Any class can be initialized directly by 16 bytes of data but the correct variant and version bits must be set.
+Any class can be initialized directly by 32 hexadecimal digits but the correct variant and version bits must be set.

 Version 1
 ---------